albertodall/InstaLike/README.md

 ## Evolution
 The project looked interesting, so I decided to use it as my preferred playground for testing new technologies and patterns.
 Today *InstaLike* is a web application built using some interesting stuff:
+ - Cloud-based
  - Domain Driven Design.
  - ASP.NET Core.
  - CQRS Pattern.
  - O/RM Based persistence
  - Unit testing and integration testing.
- - Unstructured data (images) storage both on-premises and on the cloud).
+ - Unstructured data (images) storage.
  - Activity logging.
  - Cloud-based image recognition using [Azure Computer Vision](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/).